True Arguments Support Truth

 Using deductive reasoning the conclusion to an argument will follow from the premises.
-However, the premises to the argument have to be true and logically valid for the conclusion to follow.
-It might be the case that the premises are true but the logic is erroneous, then the argument is invalid.
-A simple example would be as follows:
+However, the premises to the argument need to be true and logically valid for the conclusion to follow.
+It might be the case that the premises are true but the logic is erroneous.
+If so, then the argument is invalid.
+A simple example is as follows:

 1. If someone owns a castle, then he is rich.